smartnic/sigcomm21_artifact/README.md

 ```

 ##### Result for reference
-Note: the result reproduced on your machine may be different to the result from my run
+Note: the result reproduced on your machine may be different to the result from our run
 because of the stochastic search.
 The keypoint is that `Number of instructions` of K2
 is the same as / similar to the table showing here.
 ```